shroglck/open-pi-zero/README.md

 | [Fractal-Uniform](https://huggingface.co/allenzren/open-pi-zero/blob/main/fractal_uniform.pt) | 91.7% | 73.8% | 79.6% | 48.1% | 64.8% |
 | [Fractal-Gamma](https://huggingface.co/allenzren/open-pi-zero/blob/main/fractal_gamma.pt)    | 96.7% | 85.0% | 74.1% | 47.2% | 12.0% |

-Disclaimer: please do not associate my results with possible results from Pi.
+Disclaimer: Please do not associate my results with possible results from Pi.

+### Training details

+The models were trained with learning rate 5e-5, global batch size 1024, and roughly 22k gradient steps (not fully converged based on validation action accuracy).
+Input to the model includes single image (256 tokens, no history), max 20 text tokens, 1 proprio token (no history), and 4 action tokens (chunk size 4).
+It took roughly 2 days on one L40 node (per-GPU bsz 16 and thus gradient accumulation step 8), or 12 hours with H100s (bsz 32). torch.compile, bfloat16, and 8-bit optimizer were used to reduce VRAM usage (peak 32GB).
+Action and propriocetion data were normalized in [-1, 1].

+Training may be faster now with some new optimization, possibly with bigger per-GPU bsz.

 ## Run training